sarahrosehassan/sarahrosehassan/README.md

 # Hi, I'm Sarah Rose 👋

 I'm a 4th year Computer Science student at Toronto Metropolitan University with a passion for building elegant, functional, and user-focused software.
-Whether it’s weather-based sheep tracking, personal websites from scratch, or teaching others how to code—my goal is always to create projects that **solve real-world problems** and help me grow as a developer.
+Whether it’s weather-based sheep tracking, personal websites from scratch, or teaching others how to code, my goal is always to create projects that **solve real-world problems** and help me grow as a developer.

 ---